FCA and Industry Working Group on interest-only mortgages

 The minutes from the meeting on the 8 February were agreed.

-The group considered the governance and management information sections of the guidance (FG13/7).
+The group considered the governance and management information sections of the guidance (FG13/7 PDF).
 The group discussed the usefulness of these sections in helping firms set their strategies, ensuring the right data is captured to understand borrowers' circumstances and provide the right level of support.
 The group also considered how the standards set by the Consumer Duty aligned with the guidance.

 The Group commented on the principle of including good and poor practice examples in the guidance.
 Firms said these could be useful to contextualise the guidance, to re-affirm expectations, and assist second (and third) line assurance.